mario-deluna/php-glfw/docs/user-guide/vector-graphics/images.md

   </video>
 </figure>

-There are three steps required to do this:
+There are three steps required to achieve this:

 1. Loading the image from disk into memory.
 2. Uploading the texture to the GPU.
-3. Creating a VGPaint from the texture that can be used as a fill pattern.
+3. Creating a `VGPaint` from the texture that can be used as a fill pattern.

 ## Loading Images